25 Spooky, Silly Halloween Books for Kids

 In this Halloween tale, Kimin, a young Korean-American boy, decides to dress up as his grandfather for Halloween.
 His classmates laugh, thinking an old man costume won’t be very scary.
 But Kimin has the last laugh—his grandpa was a mask dancer!
 And the mask Kimin wears takes him on a journey that connects him to his family.
 Here are some of our favorite Halloween costumes for families.

 It’s the Great Pumpkin, Charlie Brown by Charles M. Schultz and Kara McMahon

-It might be the most beloved Halloween kids’ movie ever, so why not add the book version to your collection of Halloween books?
+It might be the most beloved Halloween kids’ movie ever, so why not add the book version to your collection of Halloween books for kids?
 Follow along as Charlie Brown and the gang go trick-or-treating—sans Linus, who’s determined to catch a glimpse of the fabled Great Pumpkin.
-Next, check out some more of our all-time favorite kid-friendly Halloween movies.
+If you need something else to watch this year, here are more of our favorite kid-friendly Halloween movies.

 Horrible Harry at Halloween by Suzy Kline